vnnkl/Shufflepuff/readme.md

 Options that the player must provide to participate in the protocol:

-<b>Note: You MUST forward the port if you aren't using localhost.</b>
+<b>Note: You must forward the port if you aren't using localhost.</b>

     * --port     A port on which to listen for connections from other players.
     * --key      A private Bitcoin key in [WIF format](https://en.bitcoin.it/wiki/Wallet_import_format) which holds enough funds to create the transaction (amount + fee).
 The funds must be in a single output.